wevote/WeVoteCordova/README.md

 you can put them where you like.

-Install Apple XCode from the MacOS App Store, you will need a Mac for the iOS part of this project, and a Mac will also be fine for Android.
+Install Apple XCode from the MacOS App Store, you will need a Mac for the iOS part of this project, and a Mac will also be fine for Android development.
 Follow the instructions from WeVoteReactNative for XCode install.

 You may need to install Gradle, a Java build tool for the Android side.  `npm install gradle`